 - A limited company will submit a Company Tax Return and pay Corporation Tax

-So, can you invoice your own limited company as a subcontractor?
+So, can you invoice your own limited company?
 Well, the answer is “yes”, but…

-It is also an area that is fraught with rules that may well trip up the unwary, and end up with a tax investigation and penalties.
-Above all the best advice is to make sure you take qualified and experienced advice before you decide to work your business in this way, otherwise you could find yourself in hot water!
+It is an area which may well trip up the unwary, resulting in a tax investigation and penalties.
+Above all, the best advice is to make sure you take qualified advice, otherwise you could find yourself in hot water.